caseykneale/PickingALanguage2020/README.md

 | Spark | Custom Data Plumbing  | Parallelism  |  Mac, Win, Linux, Web        | Complexity  | Scala    |

 ### Applications/Systems Programming
 I've been all over the place with the languages in this section.
+To be honest, I'm sort of on the fence with *most* of these languages.
+Historically I've ran to C++ when I need this kind of tool - gold standard I guess.
+For a few years of my life I spent a lot of time using C# for game development, was fun, but the codebases got ugly fast.
+Lately I've been looking to upgrade my toolchest so I tried some more modern languages.

-I haven't really learned Rust, well I tried for a few days.
-Had to gave up for the time being.
-I am preferential to Go for now.
-Go is safe enough, fast enough, and easy enough for me to quickly create working binaries.
+Some part of me really enjoys Go: I found it safe enough, fast enough, and easy enough for me to quickly create working binaries.
+Like in a week I was able to write a super basic, but fast, low level GUI library.
 Is Go a "great" language?
-No. But it seems to fit the bill for simplistic code without the cognitive overhead of more pure systems language.
-For other projects I've ran to C++.
-For a few years of my life I spent a lot of time using C# for game development.
-All of these languages have their pros and cons.
-For what I do these days Go-lang sits in a serious sweet spot, but it may be usurped for F#(TBD).
+No - not really, it's actually kind of *bad*.
+In the ways that it's bad are a little zen, but also can be frusterating.
+Like no generic types?
+No enumerations?
+But in the same breath - simplistic code without the cognitive overhead is extremely rare for a systems type language.

+Most recently I've ventured into using Rust.
+It's a seriously alluring language that removes a lot of the ills from C++.
+It's also pretty easy to write - if you have a background for it.
+If systems programming isn't in your blood I really reccommend spending at least 2 weeks in C++ and 2 weeks in Haskell before trying Rust.
+It's surprising how well learning basic Haskell can prime you for Rust considering the languages are not even close to similar in intent.
+If I were to suggest a language to learn out of all of these, and learn really well, it'd probably be Rust.
+But, I'm still new to it.

 | Primary Need | Secondary Need | Tertiary Need | Platform                    | Okay With   | Language |
 |     :-:      | :-:            | :-:           | :-:                         | :-:         | :-:      |